RiftValleySoftware/RVS_BasicGCDTimer/README.md

 `queue` is the GCD queue to use.
 Not specifying means that the default queue is used.

 `isWallTime` asks the timer to use the "Apple Wall Clock" time.
 That time is absolute, and doesn't care about whether or not the computer sleeps or has performance breaks.
 It tends to be more consistent.

-However, it can lead to unexpected behavior, like if the app is suspended for some period of time, and is restarted, instead of continuing where it left off, the completion call may be executed immediately.
+Note that using Wall Time can lead to unexpected behavior.
+For example, if the app is suspended for some period of time, and is restarted, instead of continuing where it left off, the completion call may be executed immediately.

     newTimer = RVS_BasicGCDTimer(timeIntervalInSeconds: 0.1, delegate: someDelegate, leewayInMilliseconds: 25.0, onlyFireOnce: true, context: someContext, queue: DispatchQueue.main, isWallTime: true)